bhisaac/5eFP/5eFP-SRD.md

 When characters cast a spell, they expend an amount of mana equal to that spell’s level.
 Alternatively, if a spell description allows it, they can spend additional mana to augment the spell's effects, provided the total mana spent does not exceed LEVEL.

-Your Mana feature is followed by a number, representing the amount of Mana you receive at the beginning of a game session.
 Some class and game features replenish mana during a game session.

 Some characters and monsters have special abilities that let them cast spells without using mana.
 For example, a warlock who chooses certain eldritch invocations and a pit fiend from the Nine Hells can all cast spells in such a way.
 Spells cast this way cannot be augmented with additional mana.